wazery/ngCable/contributing.markdown

 # README

-If your PR adds new behhaviour or modifies existing behaviour, the README should be updated.
+If your PR adds new behaviour or modifies existing behaviour, the README should be updated.

 # Changelog

-Changelog must reflect the change you did introduce, undre the relevant version.
+Changelog must reflect the change you did introduce, under the relevant version.

 # Git History